stevenknox/GenericApi/README.md

     /api/product
     /api/product/1

-The underlying service layer can be accessed using Dependency Injection:
+The underlying repository layer can be accessed using Dependency Injection:

-	 private IGenericService<Product, StoreDbContext> _service;
+	 private IGenericRepository<Product, StoreDbContext> _repo;

-	 public HomeController(IGenericService<Product, StoreDbContext> service)
+	 public HomeController(IGenericRepository<Product, StoreDbContext> repo)
 	   {
-	        _service = service;
+	        _repo = repo;
 	    }

 	 public IActionResult Index()
 	 {
-			var products = _service.GetAll();
+			var products = _repo.GetAll();

 		return View(products);
 	 }

-If you have used a primative type other than an *Int* for your Id property you can pass in the type to the service constructor, for example if you used a GUID:
+If you have used a primative type other than an *Int* for your Id property you can pass in the type to the repository constructor, for example if you used a GUID:

-private IGenericService<Product, Guid, StoreDbContext> _service;
+private IGenericRepository<Product, Guid, StoreDbContext> _service;

-    public HomeController(IGenericService<Product, Guid, StoreDbContext> service)
+    public HomeController(IGenericRepository<Product, Guid, StoreDbContext> service)
      {
          _service = service;
      }